The secret life of gamers: How a niche underworld became mainstream in COVID-19 times

 Is gaming misunderstood by non-gamers?

-Today, multi-player games not only allow for virtual "wars" to take place, but also strike up friendships.
+Today, multi-player games not only allow for virtual “wars” to take place but also strike up friendships.
 “With many of these games, you learn something new.
 Some games involve strategy like the Batman Arkham Trilogy.
-This helps improve your mind and makes you think like a detective,” said Ahmed.
+This helps improve your mind and makes you think like a detective,” said Sinan Ahmed, 15, a UAE-based Taekwondo star in real life and gamer at home.

 But too much time spent gaming, specially the violent ones by PUBG, could ruin your social life, warn experts.

-Amira Salah, 31, says it doesn't apply to her.
-“No. I only do it when I have free time.
-Do you feel like it interferes with your daily life?
+Amira Salah, 31, says it doesn’t apply to her.
+“No. I only do it when I have free time."
+Does she feel like gaming interferes with her daily life?
 “No. I game for fun.
 It’s not an addiction,” added the interior designer/architect.

 Asked if her gaming increased during the pandemic, Salah admitted: “Yes.”
-But she gave a useful insight into how gaming has turned into an enriched-experience social platform.
+But she gave a useful insight into how gaming has turned into a rich-experience social platform, quite apart from FB, Insta, Tiktok or other social media platforms.

-Mariam Osama, 29, is another UAE-based gamer who typically spends between 1 to 2 hours gaming per day.
+Mariam Osama, 29, is another UAE-based gamer who typically spends between 1 to 2 hours gaming every day.
 Asked whether she feels the need to cut down on gaming time, she said: “No. It’s not hurting me or anyone.”
 She says it does not interfere with her daily life.
-“I only do it when I have time between my responsibilities.
+“I only do it when I have time between my responsibilities," says the Palestinian data entry staff.

-The same goes for Ahmed, 15.
+The same goes for Ahmed, 15, who says parental guidance holds the key.
 “I don’t consider it an issue.
 I know there should be a limit.
 I am conscious about my screen time.
 My limit is 2 hours.
 Either I feel I’ve done enough, or my mother tells me to stop.”

 The WHO defines gaming disorder as a “pattern of persistent or recurrent gaming behaviour” in which people lose control of their gaming behaviour, give priority to gaming over other interests and activities, and continue gaming despite negative consequences, such as impairments in their family relationships, social lives, work duties or other areas.
 The world body added the disorder to the International Classification of Diseases, or the ICD-11, the organisation’s official diagnostic manual.

 350mthe number of people estimated to play Fortnite.
-That’s much more than population US population
+That’s much more than the population of the United States

-The reported prevalence of IGD varies widely, ranging from 1% in selected samples to as high as 57.5% in general populations due to the differences in diagnostic approaches.
+The reported prevalence of Internet Gaming Disorder (IGD) varies widely, ranging from 1% in selected samples to as high as 57.5% in general populations due to the differences in diagnostic approaches.
 Children and adolescents are particularly susceptible because of age-related underdevelopment of cognitive control, say experts.

 The disorder is frequently associated with other psychiatric conditions, especially attention-deficit hyperactivity disorder (ADHD) in which the altered executive control networks may predispose to the development of IGD.

-• The study cited neuroimaging scans showing that participants with IGD showed decreased frontal brain responses during processing of losing outcomes.
+■ The study cited neuroimaging scans showing that participants with IGD showed decreased frontal brain responses during the processing of losing outcomes.
 This, experts say, suggest their decreased sensitivity to losses during decision-making.

-• Many of the young people do not see the increase in online time and the disruption it causes to their routine as a sign of addiction.
-Young people believe they will be able to drop the habit once life returns to ‘normal’

-Many of the young people do not see the increase in online time and the disruption it causes to their routine as a sign of addiction.
-Young people believe they will be able to drop the habit once life returns to ‘normal’
+■ Many young people do not see the increase in online time and the disruption it causes to their routine as a sign of addiction.
+Young people believe they will be able to drop the habit once life returns to ‘normal’.

 It’s not about quitting, anti-depressants

-There's another perspective to the so-called gaming "addiction", this time from a gamer himself.
-Dr. Alok Kanojia (aka “Dr K”), is a gamer.
+There’s another perspective to the so-called gaming “addiction”, this time from a gamer himself.
+Dr. Alok Kanojia (aka “Dr K”), is an avid gamer.
 He is also US-certified psychiatrist based in Boston.
-He streams interviews on Twitch, where participants discuss mental health topics.
+He streams interviews on Twitch, a popular video live streaming service among gamers, where participants discuss mental health topics.
 He shares his experiences on Reddit and even on live games.
 Dr Kanojia answers questions about violence, video games, and mental health.

 “I used to be addicted to video games, almost failing out of college and finally graduating with a 2.5 GPA.
 I spent the next decade delving into overcoming my own addiction, rebuilding my life, and understanding how video games affect psychology and neuroscience.”
 In his day job, Dr K is an addiction psychiatrist with McLean Hospital and Instructor in Psychiatry at Harvard Medical School.